kevinl95/PulsePause/README.md

 For your convenience, pre-built executables for Windows are available on the [GitHub Releases page](https://github.com/kevinl95/PulsePause/releases).
 These executables require no additional installation steps.

+Unpack the PulsePause archive and run PulsePause.exe.
+You will be prompted for your initial mindfulness checkin after the program initializes.

 ### Note for First-Time Users

 On the first run, it is normal for PulsePause to take several moments to set itself up before launching.
 Please be patient as it completes its initialization process.